lf-edge/ekuiper/docs/en_US/edgex/edgex_rule_engine_tutorial.md

 ![](./arch_light.png)

+## Migration

+Since eKuiper v2.1.0, we will only support EdgeX v4.
+The major changes are:

+1. Redis is not supported anymore.
+Default message bus is MQTT now.

+### Migrate from v2 to v3

+Since eKuiper v1.11, we only supports EdgeX v3.

-## Migrate to EdgeX V2
+### Migrate from v1 to v2

-Since eKuiper v1.2.1, we will only support EdgeX v2(Ireland and later).
-There are several breaking changes to migrate to the new combintion.
+Since eKuiper v1.2.1, we only supports EdgeX v2.
+There are several breaking changes to migrate to the new combination.

 1. EdgeX source does not rely on `Core contract Service` anymore.
 Users can remove the `serviceServer` property in the `edgex.yaml` configuration.
 2. [Breaking changes in metadata](./edgex_meta.md#breaking-changes-from-edgex-v1).
 For example, metadata `Device` is now renamed to `DeviceName`.